 If you save your files on OneDrive for Business or SharePoint - Team Sites, you can then connect to or import them into Power BI.
 Then, your dataset, reports, and dashboard will always be up-to-date.
 Because both OneDrive and Power BI are in the cloud, Power BI can connect directly to your saved file.
 It connects about once every hour and checks for updates.
 The dataset and any visualizations refresh automatically if there are any updates.

-Content packs from services are automatically updated.
+Template apps from services are automatically updated.
 In most cases, they're updated once a day.
 You can manually refresh, but if you see any updated data will depend on the service provider.
-Updates to content packs from people in your organization will depend on the data sources used.
-They'll also depend on how the person who created the content pack configured the refresh.
+Updates to template apps from people in your organization will depend on the data sources used.
+They'll also depend on how the person who created the template app configured the refresh.

-Azure SQL Database, Azure SQL Data Warehouse, and Spark on Azure HDInsight are data sources in the Cloud.
+Azure SQL Database, Azure Synapse Analytics (formerly SQL Data Warehouse), and Spark on Azure HDInsight are data sources in the Cloud.
 The Power BI service is also in the cloud so Power BI can connect to those data sources live, using DirectQuery.
 What you see in Power BI is always in sync and there's no need to set up a scheduled refresh.

 When you connect to SQL Server Analysis Services from Power BI, it's a live connection just like an Azure database in the cloud.
 The difference is the database itself is on a server in your organization.
 This type of connection requires a Power BI gateway, which an IT department configures.

 Data refresh is a super important part of Power BI, and much too deep to cover here.
 If you want to get a thorough understanding, be sure to check out Data Refresh in Power BI.

 Considerations and limitations